 Alternatives to Forbearance

 Monthly payments are determined by your income and family size.
-After 20 or 25 years on regular, on-time payments, any remaining loan balance may be forgiven depending on the type of loan you have.
+After 20 or 25 years of regular, on-time payments on the Income-Based Repayment plan, any remaining loan balance may be forgiven.

 Student Loan Refinancing